Code-Institute-Submissions/milestone-project-1-done-london/README.md

 The Shop page features a **hero image** followed by a **shop heading** styled in a similar style to the navigation bar and inkeeping with the overall style and presentation of the website.
 Below this are images of the range of products on offer.
 Each image is a link to the product page which will have a more detailed product description and information about sizing, ordering etc. (this functionality is beyond the scope of this project but is a feature that will be added at a later date - see "Features to Implement in Future" section below).
 Below the product image is a brief description of the product and below that is the price.
 Under the product image is an **"Add to basket"** button which will add the item to the visitors basket (this functionality is beyond the scope of this project but is a feature that will be added at a later date - see "Features to Implement in Future" section below).
-The Shop page is layed out in columns of **Bootstrap cards** with an image, supporting text and an "Add to basket" button, 2 columns wide for mobile devices and 4 columns wide for tablet and desktop.
+The Shop page is layed out in columns of **Bootstrap cards** with an image, supporting text, pricing and an "Add to basket" button, 2 columns wide for mobile devices and 4 columns wide for tablet and desktop.
 This design choice was made to give each individual product enough space to be viewed clearly by the visitor without overcrowding the UI or making links or buttons hard to press on mobile devices.

 #### About

 The About page features a **hero image** followed by an **about heading** and is broken up into two sections with relevant **sub-headings**.
 First, the **"who we are"** section containing a brief **paragraph** explaining the brand history, ethos and who it has collaborated with in the past.
 This was taken from an article on [The Industry.Fashion](https://www.theindustry.fashion/done-london-launches-tfl-collection-nsew/) website.
 It has been kept breif in order to satisfy curiosity without overwhelming the user.
-Below this is a short **promotional video** that engages the user and shows them more about where the brand takes its insparation from.
+Below this is a short **promotional video** that engages the user and shows them more about where the brand takes its inspiration from.
 Second, the **"press"** section contains **Bootstrap cards** with **thumbnail images and text** of recent press articles written about the brand.
 These contain an image of the sources logo, the headline and the first sentence, to give the viewer a idea of what the article is about.
 Below this is a **"See more >>"** button which will open the full article in a new tab.
+These behave responsively with the images displayed above the text on mobile and to the left of the text on tablet and desktop.

 #### Contact

-The Contact page features a **hero image** followed by a **contact heading** and is broken up into four **sub-headings** detailing the various ways to contact the company.
+The Contact page features a **hero image** followed by a **contact heading** and is broken up into four **sub-headings** detailing the various ways to contact the company and a button to launch a modal which users can use to sign up to the mailing list.
 First, the **visit us in store** section provides the user with the **shop address**, a **Google Maps image** of the shops location and **two images of the shop interior**.
+On mobile devices, only the map is visible to provide a positive responsive design.
 Second, the **send us an email** section provides the user with the two email addresses for the business.
 One for shop enquiries and one for print enquiries.
 The email addresses are links to open up the users default mail app to assist in guiding them to make contact and are highlighted in red to grab attention.
-Third, the **send us a message** section features a **contact form**, which requests the clients name, email, and a box to add their message.
-At the bottom of the from is a **Send Button**.
+Third, the **send us a message** section features a **contact form**, which requests the users name, email, and a box to add their message.
+At the bottom of the form is a **Send Button**.
+The width of the form changes depending on the screen size to ensure it looks clear on all devices.
-Finally, the **join our mailing list** section feaures a **paragraph element** explaining what clients gain from signing up to the mailing list and a **Join Mailing List Button** that launches a **Modal** which requests the clients name and email.
+Finally, the **join our mailing list** section features a **paragraph element** explaining what users gain from signing up to the mailing list and a **Join Mailing List Button** that launches a **Modal** which requests the clients name and email.
 Below this is a **Close Button** to close the modal and a **Submit** button to submit the request.

 ### Existing Features